Conflict Avoidance in Social Navigation -- a Survey: Evaluating an Interaction

 \subsection{Algorithmic Properties}

 The previous subsections focused on measuring physical quantities, either about the interaction as a whole or about one of the parties.
 In this subsection, we focus on more algorithmic aspects of the interaction.
+The metrics presented here can often be measured internally by the robot.

-\textbf{Computation Time} in social navigation refers to the robot's processing time.
+\textit{Computation Time} in social navigation refers to the robot's processing time.
 As the robot should perform in real-time, there is a need to evaluate whether the robot can process the required information, plan, and execute its plan on time.
 Two different components that are measured by computation time are: interaction processing, which is usually measured in milliseconds \citep{van2011reciprocal}, and learning (in data-driven approaches), which is usually measured in learning episodes for achieving a desired behavior \citep{ding2018hierarchical}.
-Computation time is highly influenced by whether the task is \textbf{Prevention vs. Resolution} as resolution usually requires shorter timescales, \textbf{Number of Agents}, \textbf{Experiment Type} and \textbf{Agent Type}.
+Computation time is influenced by the \textbf{Number of Agents}, \textbf{Experiment Type} and \textbf{Agent Type}.

-\textbf{Model Prediction} is a crucial part of every social navigation interaction: in order to properly act, the robot should first be able to predict accurately the behavior of other agents in the environment.
-Some contributions focus solely on improving the part of the interaction that involves understanding the environment given sensor information, and accurately predicting trajectories \citep{kuderer2012feature, meng2019scaling}, while others evaluate the prediction of pedestrian trajectories interleaved with robot execution \citep{bera2017sociosense, nardi2019long}.
+\textit{Model Prediction} is a crucial part of every social navigation interaction: in order to properly act, the robot should first be able to accurately predict the behavior of other agents in the environment.
+Some contributions focus solely on improving the part of the interaction that involves understanding the environment given sensor information, and accurately predicting trajectories \citep{kuderer2012feature, meng2019scaling}$^{R2,R3}$, while others evaluate the prediction of pedestrian trajectories interleaved with robot execution \citep{bera2017sociosense, nardi2019long}.
 This metric is influenced by the \textbf{Robot's Role} in the interaction, \textbf{Observability}, and \textbf{Agent Type}.